-When the safe working load is applied to the cargo gear and cargo ramps, the load created in the important part of those loose gears and ropes is not to be exceed the respective specified safe working load.
+When the safe working load is applied to the lifting appliances, the load on the important parts of loose gear and ropes is not to exceed the respective specified safe working load.
+(2025)

-602. Cargo Blocks
+602. Cargo Blocks [See Guidance]

-1. Cargo Blocks for Wire Ropes [See Guidance]
+1. Cargo Blocks for Wire Ropes

-The cargo blocks for wire ropes are to comply with the following requirements (A) through (D).
-However, in sheaves for equalizer sheaves or those for overload sensors, they are to be as deemed appropriate by the Society.
-(See Fig 9.2.8)
+Cargo blocks for wire ropes are to comply with the following requirements (A) through (D).
+However, for equalizer sheaves or sheaves for overload protection devices, they are to be as deemed appropriate by the Society.
+(See Fig 9.2.8) (2025)

-- (A) The diameter of the sheave at the bottom of the rope groove is not to be less than 14 times the wire rope diameter. - (B) The depth of the groove of the sheave is not to be less than the wire rope diameter. - (C) The bottom of the groove of the sheave is to have a circular contour over a segment sustained by angle of not less than 120° - (D) The groove diameter of the sheave is to be 1.1 times the wire rope diameter, as a standard.
+- (A) The pitch circle diameter(PCD) of the sheave is not to be less than 15 times the wire rope diameter.
+(2025) - (B) The depth of the groove of the sheave is not to be less than the wire rope diameter. - (C) The bottom of the groove of the sheave is to have a circular contour over a segment sustained by angle of not less than 120° - (D) The groove diameter of the sheave is to be 1.1 times the wire rope diameter, as a standard.